Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Harlan: I’ve had over 20 credit cards at all times for a few years now.
-But it all started with the Chase Sapphire Preferred.
+But it all started with the Chase Sapphire Preferred Card.
 And built it up from there.

 A lot has changed (and will continue to change) with banks constantly adding and removing benefits, introducing new cards, and discontinuing old ones.
 I’ll share what’s in my wallet right now!

 “The 5 Cards I’m Using the Most Right Now” Series Index

 Which Card Should You Start With?

 Most travel rewards credit cards have different bonus spending categories, and make it easy to boost your points balance.

 For example, pay for a meal with a card that has dining as a bonus category and you can earn 2X or 3X points, which you can then redeem for Big Travel with Small Money!